debajyotiguha11/Data-Structure-with-C/README.md

 - `menu.c` - This is a MENU driven function for creating an arrey, insertion elements, deleting elements and display the arrey.
 - `ptrn.c` - This will find and replace a sting given by user, using a pattern matching algorithm.
 - `stack.c` - This is a MENU driven function for creating a Stack, insertion elements(PUSH), deleting elements(POP) , display the stack, check if the stack is palindrome or not.
 Supported by all Over_flow and Under_flow cases.
+- `eval_postfix.c` -T his script is to evaluate a given postfix expression.
+- `toh.c` - Tower Of Hanoi Script.

 ## Contribute